Vaskoman/CleaningData/README.md

 This script performs the following tasks:
-1. Installs the required packages
+- 1. Installs the required packages
-2. Downloads the .zip file required in a directory called <project>
+- 2. Downloads the .zip file required in a directory called **project**.
-3. Extracts the data.
+- 3. Extracts the data by reading directly from the text files provided in the different subfolders.
-4. Uploads the labels (denoting activity) and features data (denoting the types of measurements performed).
+- 4. Uploads the *labels* (denoting activity) and *features* data (denoting the types of measurements performed).
-5. Uploads the test and train measurement data.
+- 5. Uploads the *test* and *train* measurements data.
-6. Gives names to each measurement by changing the column names to be as names provided in the features file.
+- 6. Gives names to each measurement by changing the column names to be as names provided in the *features* file.
-7. Combines the test and train measurements.
+- 7. Combines the test and train measurements in one big dataframe. *Note that the script adds a variable that shows whether the specific measurement (row) belongs to the train or test data.*
-8. Selects only for measurements of Standard Deviation and Mean.
+- 8. Selects only for measurements of **Standard Deviation** and **Mean**.
-9. Adds labels to this new dataset representing type of activity associated with each entry.
+- 9. Adds labels to this new dataset representing type of **activity** associated with each entry.
+This are obtained from the uploaded *labels* table.
-10. Changes the names of the variabes measured (column names) so that they are easily readable.
+- 10. Changes the names of the variabes measured (column names) so that they are easily readable.
+The punctuation and **()** signs are removed and replaced with underscores.
-11. Rearranges the data so that the final table gives the mean measurement for each variable per subject and per activity.
+- 11. Rearranges the data so that the final table gives the mean measurement for each variable per subject and per activity.
+- Also note that the script strives to save as much RAM as possible by removing temporary objects.
+- The column names (variables) are very intuitive to comprehend.
+Note that X, Y or Z at the end of the variable name denotes direction.